AlexanderMv88/ChatUI/README.md

-# ChatUI
+# EmployeeUI
-UI works with ChatApi
+UI works with EmployeeApi